jjmontesl/cubetl/examples/pcaxis/README.md

-# Spanish census
+# PC-AXIS

-This sample defines an OLAP structure for the Spanish census data from the Spanish National Statistics Institute, provided in PC-AXIS format.
+This sample imports an OLAP structure from a PCAXIS statistics file.
+The example contains census data with several axis of observation.

 ## Guide